abemscac/pies-doc/docs/react/use-ref.md

 <img src="/img/react/use-ref_component-instance.png" alt="Value of the instance of class component" />

-Since everything is now exposed to parent component, you should be very careful when dealing with this instance; even calling `setState()` for children (from parent component) is now doable (but that's a terrible idea!).
+Since everything is now exposed to parent component, you should be very careful when dealing with this instance; even calling `setState()` for children (from parent component) is now doable!

-Same as creating references of DOM nodes, you should **only do this when standard props/states cannot fulfill your requirements**, which usually happens when you try to integrate 3rd party components into your app.
+Same as creating references of DOM nodes, you should **only do this when standard props/states cannot fulfill your requirements, or when using standard props/states is inconvenient**.
+Sometimes this happens when you try to integrate a 3rd party component into your app.

 ### Uncontrolled Components

 For most of the time, developers use `useState()` for everything related to form (i.e. `<input>`, `<textarea>`, rich text editor, etc.).
-However, depending on how states are being used, sometimes `useRef()` could be a better choice.
+However, depending on how states are being used, `useRef()` could be a better choice in some cases.
 For example:

 ```tsx showLineNumbers
 import { useState, FormEvent, ChangeEvent } from 'react'